 - It needs more sunlight.
 This can be remedied with a simple change of scenery.

 - It has too much fertilizer.
-In this scenario, you can simply repot the plant with more soil.
+In this scenario, re-pot the plant with more soil.

 - The plant needs a bigger pot for its roots.
 Eventually, all healthy aloe vera plants will probably reach this point.